sskorol/respeaker-websockets/README.md

 ### Running

 Make sure you have VOSK or other ASR server running.
-By default **RespeakerCore** uses localhost address trying to establish connection with WS server.
+By default **respeaker-core** uses localhost address trying to establish connection with WS server.
 You may want to change it to the actual server's address and rebuild.

 User the following commands to start a speech streaming process:
 ```shell script